Synopsis: A transition from La Niña to ENSO-Neutral is likely in the next month or so, with an 80% chance of ENSO-neutral during May-July 2021.

 This discussion is a consolidated effort of the National Oceanic and Atmospheric Administration (NOAA), NOAA’s National Weather Service, and their funded institutions.
 Oceanic and atmospheric conditions are updated weekly on the Climate Prediction Center web site (El Niño/La Niña Current Conditions and Expert Discussions).
-Forecasts are also updated monthly in the Forecast Forum of CPCs Climate Diagnostics Bulletin.
 Additional perspectives and analysis are also available in an ENSO blog.
-The next ENSO Diagnostics Discussion is scheduled for 9 July 2020.
+A probabilistic strength forecast is available here.
+The next ENSO Diagnostics Discussion is scheduled for 13 May 2021.

 To receive an e-mail notification when the monthly ENSO Diagnostic Discussions are released, please send an e-mail message to: firstname.lastname@example.org.